WHAT WE BELIEVEWe unite around these core convictions

 We Believe In One God

-God, the Father, the creator of the heavens and the earth, is good and keeps his promises.
+God, the Father, the Creator of the heavens and the earth, is good and keeps his promises.
+He is the great I AM and the Ancient of Days.
 God calls out people to be his own and blesses them so that they can be a blessing to all.
 God has spoken through his prophets and through his Word, and definitively revealed himself in and through Jesus.

 We Believe In One Lord